 The gameplay is smooth and enjoyable, with minimal inventory mechanics, and no Internet connection required to play with a friend.
 In the beginning, players take on the role of Player 1 or Player 2 – and it’s important to have one of each, obviously – and then, they interact by describing what they see to each other.
 This could be done via text, if necessary, but I share the Dev’s sentiments that a voice connection is highly recommend.
 As a bonus, a lot of the puzzles in Tick Tock require notetaking – something that I have sorely missed in the Puzzle game genre over the last decade.
 My desk was full of scrap papers with numbers, letters, designs, dates, and symbols hastily written down as a means of solving a puzzle.
 My Player 2 had the same and comparing our notes after we’d defeated Tick Tock was an extra level of amusement.
 Replay value is minimal, only because switching roles would mean first-hand experience with each of the puzzles in the title.
 Unfortunately, once you’ve beaten Tick Tock there is little reason to go back in, unless you recruit a new Player 2 and leave the bulk of the problem-solving in the novice’s hands.

 Tick Tock has won numerous awards, including the PAX 10 official section, a nomination from Nordic Game 2017, and an official selection from Leftfield Collection 2018 just to name a few.
 I loved my experiences in this title, and I think it’s deserving of many more awards – design, art, and so on.
 I had an opportunity to stream my gameplay on Twitch in preparation for this review, and I was delighted to have one of the Devs in our chat the entire time.
 We only needed a hint once, but rest assured: Tick Tock is plenty challenging, and addictively fun.
-If you’d like to watch our gameplay, the replay is available here.

 While I don’t think it will revolutionize the Co-Op/Puzzle hybrid genre, I sincerely hope that Other Tales Interactive continue their phenomenal work and release additional titles down the road.
 I’d love to learn more about the Ravn family, and I’ve rarely played a title that’s more satisfying as a Co-Op experience.